nicaless/nanowrimo_ga_project/DataDictionary.md

 Some NaNoWriMo vocabulary (as defined by me!) to understand:

 __Writer__ - A NaNoWriMo.org user that is participating in a current NaNoWriMo contest.
+__Win__ - When a writer reaches 50,000 word count goal for their novel and validates this word count with the NaNoWriMo website.
 __Word Count/Word Count Submission__ - For a novel or a submission to that novel, the number of words recorded to have been written
 __Submission__ - The act of updating the word count for a novel.
 During a contest, if there is no update for a novel on a given day, the word count submission for that novel is recorded as 0 and the total word count for a novel remains the same.
 NOTE: A writer my update the word count for their novel multiple times a day.
 The site will not record the updates until the end of the data.
 The aggregate of these updates is the submission.
 __Contest__ -  A NaNoWriMo event.
 That is, when the NaNoWriMo site opens and writers may create a novel profile and begin writing and adding submissions.